Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

 We treated this like a real living-room trial.
-We sat upright, lounged, and got up and down repeatedly, then compared how each sofa handled the common pain points people notice after the “new sofa” phase: cushion drift, lack of support, and how easy it would be to live with long-term.
+We sat upright, lounged, got up and down repeatedly, and compared the issues people usually notice after the honeymoon phase: drifting cushions, weak support, awkward seat depth, and how much work the sofa asks of you day to day.

-1. Comfort testing: We evaluated upright support, lounging comfort, pressure points, and how the cushions recovered after use.
+1. Comfort testing: We checked upright support, lounging comfort, pressure points, and how the cushions recovered after repeated use.

-2. Build and materials: We checked frame stability, spring support, stitching, and the construction details that affect durability.
+2. Build and materials: We looked at frame stability, spring support, stitching, and the construction details that affect durability.

-3. Practicality: We considered how the sizing fits typical rooms, how the fabrics feel and breathe, how easy they seem to clean, and how assembly and shipping/return rules could influence the buying decision.
+3. Practicality: We considered how the sizing fits real rooms, how the fabrics feel and breathe, how easy they are to clean, and how setup and shipping and return rules change the buying decision.

 Pottery Barn Sofa Comparison Chart